Photo Credit: william_wlech

 So, now that you know everything you’re getting into, let’s get down to finding a place to live.

-First, consider what accommodations you’ll need
+First, consider what kind of accommodations you’ll need.

 As you can see, summers here get kinda hot, but the winters aren’t too bad.